The aim of the Savannah Education Trust is to provide an education for some of Ghana’s poorest children.

-- Provide resources for each school which are necessary for its effective functioning and which are not provided by government: both physical (e.g. borehole, generator, books) and human (see 3a).
+- Provide resources for each school which are necessary for its effective functioning and which are not provided by government: both physical (e.g. borehole, generator, books) and human (see 3).

-- Where possible, work alongside other organisations to tailor the education to suit the particular needs of the children in this region.
+- Where possible, work alongside other organisations to ensure the education is suited to the particular needs of the children in this region.

 - Feed and support pupils:

-- Provide a meal for each child each school day in order to maximise attendance and enhance learning.
+- Ensure every child receives a meal each school day in order to maximise attendance and enhance learning.

 - Support pupils via schemes such as the provision of nursery schools, which relieve the older children from having to care for their younger siblings.

-- Fund, schemes such as scholarships, to enable the most able children to continue their studies post 14.
+- Fund, if necessary, schemes such as scholarships, to enable the most able children to continue their studies beyond their basic education.

 - Train and motivate teachers: